javascript-obfuscator/javascript-obfuscator/README.md

 `BigInt` obfuscation works correctly only in environments that support `BigInt` values.
 See [ESTree spec](https://github.com/estree/estree/blob/master/es2020.md#bigintliteral)

 See: [`Kind of variables`](#kind-of-variables)

+### I enabled `renameProperties` option, and my code broke!
+What to do?

+Just disable this option.

 ## Backers